internetfriendsforever/permutable/website/src/api.md

 #### Type `'trigger'`

 A trigger is similar to a spring-loaded switch, it is only active when pressed down.
+Ouput value type: `boolean`

 ```javascript
 {